-Number of babies born to unauthorized immigrants in U.S. continues to decline
+Number of babies born to unauthorized immigrants in U.S. continued to decline in 2014

 About 275,000 babies were born to unauthorized-immigrant parents in 2014, or about 7% of the 4 million births in the U.S. that year, according to Pew Research Center estimates based on government data.
 This represented a decline from 330,000 in 2009, at the end of the Great Recession.